Aesop

 Reflection Questions

-1. Why did the farmer decide to kill the goose?
+2. Why did the farmer and his wife decide to cut the goose open?

 Fable Quotes